Boating

 By far the most popular activity in Glen Canyon National Recreation Area is boating.
 On a private boat or a rental, almost two million visitors enjoy the deep turquoise waters of Lake Powell.

-There are fees for your boat to enter Glen Canyon National Recreation Area.
+There are fees for your vessel in Glen Canyon National Recreation Area.

 Aerial view of boats at marina on lake